Grace International Students

 All applicants must submit high school transcripts (or university transcripts for transfer applicants).
 The official transcripts must come directly from your high school or university.
 Transcripts can be submitted electronically to firstname.lastname@example.org or by mail to: Grace College Admissions, 200 Seminary Drive, Winona Lake, IN 46590, USA.

-Once you have submitted your application for admission and we have received your official transcripts and ACT, SAT or TOEFL scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
+Once you have submitted your application for admission and we have received your official transcripts and ACT, SAT, TOEFL, or Duolingo English Test scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
 Grace College reserves the right to request additional information if needed in order to complete the evaluation.
 The Admissions Committee will provide notification regarding the status of your application.
 If you have any questions, contact the Grace College Admissions Office at (866) 974-7223.

 Applicants receive one of three decision letters: admit, deny or defer (for additional information).

-Once admission is granted, a place in the class can be secured by submitting a $200 enrollment deposit by the May 1 reply date.
+Once all other steps have been completed, a place in the class can be secured by submitting a $200 enrollment deposit by the May 1 reply date.
 (Housing assignments are prioritized by date received.)